 Sometimes we just have to start small and get ourselves out of bed every morning.
 Then we can focus on tackling the rest of our day.

 I can relate to this one for a different reason.
 In late February, I had a severe vertigo attack.
-Laying in bed every morning, getting reading to sit up was anxiety-inducing.
+Laying in bed every morning, and getting reading to sit up was anxiety-inducing.
 Every day I hoped I would be able to sit up without feeling dizzy, unstable, and/or nauseous.
 For weeks on end that did not happen.

 It took a month to get better and eventually (thankfully) I stopped dreading getting out of bed in the morning.
 During that month, I had to keep going and keep believing that I was on the road to recovery (and deal with the tears and disappointment when they came).